limawebdev1/instamood/README.md

 ###Some Disclaimers
 A walkthrough will be provided so you can experience the app, but for the time being, here are some hoops you have to jump through to use it:

-1. Contact us to be added as a sandbox user on Instagram.
+1. Contact us to be added as a sandb. ox user on Instagram.
 2. If you wish to use the Heroku deployment, then revert back to a Chrome browser version older than 50.
 3. Otherwise, just fork and clone, and run from localhost:3000.